OUR MISSIONBuilding a new folk culture

 We believe that what we offer at The Hedge School is deeply needed in these challenging times.
-In Western societies we are seeing more calls for a return to native wisdom, but we can’t live by the worldviews of other cultures which are rooted in lands and histories that have little relationship to our own.
-Fine as all of those other traditions are, we don’t need to look to the myths and traditions of others for role models, or for guidance on how to live more authentically, in balance and harmony with the planet on which we depend.
+In Western societies we are seeing more calls for a return to native wisdom, but we can’t live by the worldviews of other cultures which are rooted in lands and histories that are different from our own.
+Fine as they are, we don’t need to look to the myths and traditions of others for role models, or for guidance on how to live more authentically, in balance and harmony with the planet on which we depend.
 We have our own guiding stories, and they are deeply rooted in the heart of our own native landscapes.
 We draw them out of the wells and the waters; beachcombing, we lift them out of the sand.
 We dive for them to the bottom of deep lakes, we disinter them from the bogs, we follow their tracks through the shadowy glades of the enchanted forest.

-Over the coming months we’ll be creating a number of new offerings on this website, including an article database, other resources for those interested in the authentic study of our native myth and folklore, and a series of podcasts.
+Over the coming months we’ll be creating a number of new offerings on this website, including guest articles and interviews, resources for those interested in the authentic study of our native myth and folklore, and a series of podcasts.
 Do sign up to Sharon’s newsletter (at the bottom of this page) to stay informed, and head over too to subscribe to The Hedge School blog.

 The Hedge School is not just a virtual space, but a real building: a lovely, mezzanined little house on the wild-hedged fringes of a large garden in Connemara, in the far west of Ireland.
-As well as the ongoing programme of online courses which Sharon has been offering for several years, and her weeklong residential retreats (which are held in larger premises elsewhere), from 2018 we’ll also be offering individual sessions and retreats on site.
+Find out more about our location here.

 The focus of our work: reclaiming ancient wisdom, and our native mythical tradition

 The primary focus of our programme at The Hedge School is the native mythology and traditions of Ireland and the British Isles, and their relevance to the personal, social and environmental problems we face today.
 We believe that those stories and traditions offer insights into authentic and meaningful ways of being which are founded on a sense of belonging to place, a rootedness in the land we inhabit.
-Our old myths, folktales, and fairy tales offer up a deep and grounded wisdom which we can draw on today to lead us back to the wild that we have lost, and to show us how to belong to the wider world again.
+Our old myths, fairy tales and folk traditions offer up a deep and grounded wisdom which we can draw on today to lead us back to the wildness that we have lost, and to show us how to belong to the wider world again.

-It is in good part because of the resonance of the archetypal images they carry that myth and story have such authority in informing our relationship with what we perceive to be ‘other’ – in particular, our relationship with the natural world.
-Stories, for example, can show us what it is to have a balanced relationship with the land.
-They can show us a world in which everything is animate in its own way.
+Myths and stories teach us how to negotiate with the wild, and help us navigate our relationships with what we perceive to be ‘other’.
+They can show us what it is to fall into the land’s dreaming; they can show us a world in which everything is animate in its own way.
 A world in which we can learn from everything: animal, plant, rock.
-Myths and stories help us to belong to the world, to understand it as filled with its own purpose and meaning, rather than as a mere backdrop for human activity.
+Myths and stories help us to understand the world around us as filled with its own purpose and meaning, rather than as a mere backdrop for human activity.

-The native mythology of Britain and Ireland is part of a tradition which concerns itself, at the core, with our relationship with, and duty to, the land.
-The early Grail legends, for example, are properly conceived of not as a journey to individual wholeness as many Jungian writers have suggested, but as a journey to healing the Wasteland – healing our relationship with the land, which is in turn associated with healing our relationship with an Otherworld which is just as real as this one.
-This is why we don’t teach stories and practices from other traditions – because these are the stories that are sung to us by this land in which we have our roots, this soil in which our feet are planted.
-These are the stories which sing us back home, the stories where we find our belonging.
-Let’s learn first from our own old ways, rather than default to the literary traditions and the spiritual or meditative practices of other continents and cultures.
+The native mythology of Britain and Ireland is part of a tradition which concerns itself, at its core, with our relationship with, and duty to, the land.
+The early Grail legends, for example (which can clearly be traced back to their early Irish and Welsh origins) are properly conceived of not as a journey to individual wholeness as many Jungian writers have suggested, but as a journey to heal the Wasteland – to heal our relationship with the land, with the Otherworld, and the anima mundi.
+These are the stories which sing us back home to the lands in which we have roots; the stories in which we can find our belonging.
+We believe that we should learn first from our own old ways, rather than default to the literary traditions and the spiritual or meditative practices of other continents and cultures.

 Building a new folk culture